envima/photodb/docs/config.md

 # Configuration

-Application settings are in YAML file `config.yaml`
+All application settings are in the YAML file `config.yaml`.

+Here, you configure your own PhotoDB instance.
+To configure your server settings refer to the following.

+If you want to set up only a local PhotoDB instance you may skip directly to [PhotoDB cofiguration](config_photoDB.md).

 # Application configuration

+In the `config.yaml` you can specify *login*, *http_port*, *https_port*, *keystore_path*, and *keystore_password*.
+Your `config.yaml`may look like this:

 `config.yaml` example:
 ```yaml